shivannis/xandr-docs-public/xandr-docs/articles/bidders/editing-a-bidder-profile.md

 ---
 title: Editing a Bidder Profile
-description: The article provides instructions on changing a bidder profile. ms.date: 10/28/2023
+description: The article provides instructions on changing a bidder profile.d ms.date: 10/28/2023
 ---